andrew/ultimate-awesome/README.md

 - [awesome-python](https://github.com/gribouille/awesome-python) - An enriched version of awesome-python (
 - [awesome-astrodata](https://github.com/gully/awesome-astrodata) - Awesome list for astronomy data and resources for self-learning.
 - [awesome-monero](https://github.com/jklepatch/awesome-monero) - Curated list of links of useful resources for the Monero crypto-currency.
+- [awesome-livepeer](https://github.com/livepeer/awesome-livepeer) - A community curated list of projects, tutorials, demos, and resources within the Livepeer ecosystem.
 - [awesome-TikZ](https://github.com/maphy-psd/awesome-TikZ) - A curated list of awesome TikZ packages and resources.
 - [awesome-fair](https://github.com/Materials-Data-Science-and-Informatics/awesome-fair) - A curated list of awesome stuff around the FAIR principles for (scientific) data, i.e that data is findable, accessable, interoperable and re-usable.
 - [ARM-Guide](https://github.com/mikeroyal/ARM-Guide) - ARM Guide .